bdrhoa/podiobooks_docker/README.txt

 Here's how to get this all up and going with Docker.

-The "install.sh" script in this directory should do all of this for you except step 5.
+The "install.sh" script in this directory should do steps 1-4 for you.

 0) Build all your images by going into each subfolder and running the 'build.sh' script in there.
 (Or run build-all.sh in this dir).